andy5995/vs-fltk/docs/developers/full-specs/paths.md

 - `name.c`
 - `name.md`

-If it fails and the folder `name` exists, check for these ones:
+If it fails and the folder `name` exists, check for these:

 - `name/main.vs`
 - `name/main.xml`